davidawcloudsecurity/learn-terraform-aws-workflow-apply-destroy-wordpress-ec2/README.md

 how to use aws s3 and dynamodb to do version control of tfstate - https://medium.com/@Vertexwahn/manage-terraform-state-in-a-aws-dce66788ed1

 how to harden git runners - https://blog.gitguardian.com/github-actions-security-cheat-sheet/

+how to run github action in git - https://joht.github.io/johtizen/build/2022/01/20/github-actions-push-into-repository.html